dCache/dcache/docs/TheBook/src/main/markdown/install.md

 Finally, dCache can be started now.

 There are two ways to start dCache.
 These are as a classic `sysV` -like daemon or as a  `systemd` service.
 The latter one is preferred and enforced by default when the hosts operating system supports it.
-To change this be behavior set
+To change this behavior set

 ```
 dcache.systemd.strict=false